3lvis/DATAStack/README.md

 - No singletons
 - SQLite and InMemory support out of the box
 - Easy database drop method
-- Swift
+- Shines with Swift
-- Objective-C support
+- Compatible with Objective-C
 - Free

 ## Initialization